 Choose the ‘Add Observation’ option (or the ‘plus’ icon on your iphone/ipad) and add the relevant information into the boxes on the screen.
 Photos and videos may be uploaded by choosing the ‘add media’ option.
 When you have saved your observation, you may go back to the home screen at any time by choosing the ‘Obs’ tab or clicking on the logo (on the cloud, top left corner).

 We will be checking emails so please email me at C1@longborough.gloucs.sch.uk if you have any questions or queries.

 Thank you for your continued support with your child's education.
 We all appreciate that there will be some difficult times ahead and we hope that you will keep in contact with us so we can support you as required.

 Our whole school theme is ‘What a Wonderful World’ and our topic in Class One is Dinosaur Discovery.

 Each term we focus on a Christian Value in our daily Worship and link it where appropriate to other areas of our learning.
-Our focus this term is 'Compassion'.
+Our focus this term is 'Forgiveness'.

 Throughout the week, I will be leading and teaching Class 1 and Little Pickles with the assistance of Miss Chammy Mountford and Ms Becky Gorton, our teaching assistants.
 On Monday and Thursday afternoons, Mrs Simone Hourihan (our Class 3 teacher) will be teaching in Class 1.
 Every Friday morning, our specialist Forest School teacher, Mrs Ellen Swayne, will be in charge of the class and lead our main Forest School Session until lunchtime.